Penn Jones Jr.: Media appearances

+Later years

+After selling the Midlothian Mirror in 1974, Jones founded The Continuing Inquiry newsletter, where he wrote more assassination-related articles.
+His co-editor Gary Mack subsequently became curator of the Sixth Floor Museum at Dealey Plaza.
+As Mack recalled, Penn was "a crusty, no-nonsense guy.
+He was direct.
+His language was very colorful in a typical Texas way.
+He seemed fearless."

-In 1981, Jones stated that he believed nine men, flown into Dallas from Oklahoma, each fired one bullet at Kennedy.
-He said the fatal headshot to Kennedy was fired from a manhole on Elm Street in Dealey Plaza.
+By the early 1980s, Jones stated his belief that nine assassins had been flown into Dallas from Oklahoma, and that each fired one bullet at the president.
+Jones said the fatal headshot to Kennedy was fired from a manhole on Elm Street.

+In one of his last public appearances, a frail-looking Jones spoke at a JFK remembrance ceremony held in Dealey Plaza in November 1993.
+He began: "I'm an old man now, but years ago I wrote four books on the assassination of John Kennedy.
+I think there were nine guns firing right in this area – two of them from the top of the jail.
+And it was well-arranged and well-organized, so that there was no chance for the president to escape.
+I hope someday we'll overcome this, but it will be a long time before we overcome it."

 Personal life

 Jones was married twice and had two children.
-He married first wife Louise Angove in July 1941.
-They had two sons: Penn Jones III (born in 1944) and Michael (born in 1948).
-They divorced in 1983.
+He married Louise Angove in July 1941.
+They had two sons, Penn Jones III (born in 1944) and Michael (born in 1948), and divorced in 1983.
 That same year, Jones married Elaine Kavanaugh.
-They remained married until Jones' death.
+They remained married until his death.

 Death

 On January 25, 1998, Jones died of Alzheimer's disease in an Alvarado, Texas nursing home at the age of 83.
 His funeral was held at the St. Joseph's Catholic Church in Waxahachie, Texas.

-He is survived by his wife and two sons, a brother, Douglas Jones, a sister, Ruby Nell Peek, and two grandchildren.
+He was survived by his wife and two sons, and two grandchildren.

-In the media

-Jones appeared as himself in Mark Lane's 1976 documentary film, Two Men in Dallas.
-He introduces the viewer to the subject of the movie, Dallas deputy sheriff and assassination witness Roger Craig.